swdavey/mysqlrouter/README.md

 **Readying the Cluster for Testing**:

+In order to make the cluster ready all that is needed is a restart:
 ```
 % sudo pcs cluster stop --all
 % sudo pcs cluster start --all
 ```
-Note: if you are deploying on the Oracle Cloud
+Note: if you are deploying in the Oracle Cloud you will need to do some additional work (see below, after the Testing section).

 ## Testing
+The following tests were conducted to prove the worth of the cluster:
+* Basic Ping Testing
+* Simple Failover Testing
+* MySQL Shell Client Testing
+* Basic Application Server Testing
+* Failover Testing

+### Basic Ping Testing

 ## Additional Work Required for the Oracle Cloud
 **Problem statement**: when the active node fails over to a passive node, the floating IP address must be moved to this passive node in order for it to become the new active node.
 Pacemaker understands that this is required but Oracle virtual networking is reluctant to reassign the floating IP address to the new active node.
 This understandable because in normal circumstances it is not desirable to have the potential of two or more interfaces on the same network using the same IP address.